Reopening SUNY Delhi Fall 2020

 The college will follow CDC guidance and local health department guidance.
 Student Health Services will test eligible symptomatic students and direct eligible student contacts.
 Employees will need to work with their primary care providers for testing.

-- All students will be required to complete a screening document 10 to 14 days prior to their return for fall.
-Details regarding this requirement will be sent to students and parents/guardians from the Health and Counseling Center.
+All students who will be returning to SUNY Delhi this fall are required to complete a health pre-screening document 10 to 14 days prior to the day they return.
+Details regarding this requirement has been emailed to students and parents/guardians from the Health and Counseling Center.
+Directions to complete the pre-screening can be found on the Health and Counseling Services webpage.

 - Screening of students will be accomplished via the portal in the electronic medical record (EMR) system currently utilized by Health Services.
 All screening forms will be reviewed by college medical staff.
 Students who answer ‘yes’ to any of the screening questions will undergo a follow-up telephone screening with health staff to determine efficacy to return to campus, as well as necessary testing or quarantine follow up.
 Unless cleared, students will not be allowed to return.